Professor’s death after collapsing in virtual class is a ‘sad reminder that the virus is real,’ friend says

 Bolo said after she received a message from a friend on Thursday about the professor’s passing, she spent five or six hours messaging friends and former classmates, sharing stories.
 “It was like we kind of needed that sharing of memories, it was very heartbreaking when we found out,” she said.

-Sterin Pensel said she knew even when they were classmates more than two decades ago that De Simone would be a great teacher.
+Sterin Pensel said she knew even when they were classmates more than two decades ago De Simone would be a great teacher.
 The pair met at the Universidad del Salvador, where they started in 1992.

 “She was always super brainy, brilliant, you could tell already she had a bright future ahead in teaching or in any endeavor she set her mind to,” she said.
 “She was already displaying this critical thinking you find more in a professor than in a student.”